 Overall, my internship experience was extremely rewarding and it opened up many doors for future job opportunities in the fields of computational mathematics and communication engineering.”

 I completed my PhD in Mathematical Sciences at La Trobe University in 2009.
 During my candidature, I decided to undertake an industry internship with VicRoads.
 The internship was both enjoyable and highly beneficial to my career as it allowed me to apply my theoretical scientific knowledge in a practical industry setting.
 The experience also provided me with an understanding of the real-life problems that firms face and the varying approaches that can be applied to address these problems.
 I also had the freedom and creativity to develop my own strategies to solve problems using my existing skill set of computer programming, statistical analysis and model development, among others.
 It also allowed me to experience work in a multidisciplinary team, taking advantage of the knowledge and skill sets of all team members for optimal outcomes.

 Since my internship at VicRoads, I have had a successful career spanning a wide range of projects and fields, including IT and electronics.
 I am currently the Director of Research at the School of Business and Economics at Universidad Panamericana, Guadalajara, Mexico.
 In this role, I conduct research in financial mathematics and operations and supervise graduate student projects related to the optimisation of productive systems for businesses.
 I am also co-founder of the consulting firm Negodata that offers data analytics and machine learning services to financial and marketing companies.

 I am glad that my career allows me to apply my scientific knowledge for the benefit of society.
-I strongly recommend an AMSI Internship to any PhD candidate who aspires a career in industry or applied research.
+I strongly recommend an APR.Intern internship to any PhD candidate who aspires a career in industry or applied research.